Bernina railway line: History

-In the year following the completion of the Albula Railway in 1904, the Bernina-Bahngesellschaft (BB) was established, with the objective of opening a railway line between St Moritz and Tirano, via the Bernina Pass.
+In the year following the completion of the Albula railway line in 1904, the Bernina-Bahngesellschaft (BB) was established, with the objective of opening a railway line between St Moritz and Tirano, via the Bernina Pass.
 Two requirements drove the planning; the need for access to hydro-electric plants on the south side of the Bernina pass, and the provision of access for tourists to tourist attractions of the high mountain area.
 The concession for the line was obtained in 1906, and the construction was financed by the investors in Kraftwerke Brusio AG, the builders of the hydro-electric works, without the aid of cantonal subsidy.

-The line opened from 1908 onwards, in several sections: on 1 July 1908 between Pontresina and Morteratasch, and between Tirano and Poschiavo; on 18 August of the same year between Pontresina and Celerina; and on 1 July 1909 between Celerina and St Moritz, and between Morteratsch and Bernina Suot.
+The line opened from 1908 onwards, in several sections: on 1 July 1908 between Pontresina and Morteratsch, and between Tirano and Poschiavo; on 18 August of the same year between Pontresina and Celerina; and on 1 July 1909 between Celerina and St Moritz, and between Morteratsch and Bernina Suot.
 It was only on 5 July 1910 that the whole line could be opened, upon completion of the most difficult section between Bernina Suot and Poschiavo.
 The line was electrically operated with DC current from the start.
 In 1935 the voltage was increased from 750 to 1000 volts.

-Originally, the Bernina Railway was intended for use only in summer, but in 1913/14 the BB commenced winter operations as well.
+Originally, the Bernina line was intended for use only in summer, but in 1913/14 the BB commenced winter operations as well.
 This development was associated with major weather-related problems, necessitating further erection of avalanche barriers.

 In the first years of its existence, the BB was always on the verge of bankruptcy.
 The costs of construction expenditure on the line to 1915 amounted to around 15 million Swiss francs.
-Even the introduction of a restaurant car in 1928, and packages for tourists, could not save the little railway from ruin.
+Even the introduction of a restaurant car in 1928, and packages for tourists, could not save the little railway company from ruin.
 Due to its difficult financial situation, it was taken over by the Rhaetian Railway in 1943.

 The RhB modernised the line fundamentally, also for military reasons, and completely renewed the section at the top of the pass.
 Previously, the line formation on the north ramp of the Bernina Pass had been laid out in curves giving passengers extensive views, but also lying in the path of avalanche courses.
 The new parts of the line cut off those curves, the catenary and the flat bottomed rails of the old formation were removed, but the substructure is still visible in the high mountains.

-Since the mid-1980s, the Rhaetian Railway has been marketing the natural and technical attractions of the Bernina Railway specifically to tourists.
+Since the mid-1980s, the Rhaetian Railway has been marketing the natural and technical attractions of the Bernina line specifically to tourists.
 Thus, the section from Pontresina to Tirano forms part of the route of the Bernina Express.
-In October 2011, it was the first rail line in the world to be photographed and put on Google Street View.
+In October 2011, it was the first railway line in the world to be photographed and put on Google Street View.